Ray-Tracing-Systems/kernel_slicer/README_ex03.md

 # Example #3: path tracing with loop-break

 Let's now consider a more interesting case and finally do some path tracing (fig. 1)!
+The full source code of this example is located at [apps/01_intersectSphere/](apps/03_spheresStupidPt_loopBreak/).

 <p align = "center"><img src="images/ptspheres.png" align = "center"></p><p align = "center">Fig. 1.
 Very basic example of path tracing in Vukan with our RTV tempplate</p><BR>